‘The philanthropy boom’ and the fast-changing role of professional advisors

 5 September 2025

-I was on a panel this week where we presented to Chartered Accountants (670 of them!), across Australia and New Zealand.
-We had other guests join as well from across the sector, and it is encouraging to see growing interest from professional advisors, keen to incorporate the topic of philanthropy as part of wider and more holistic advising services.
+I was on a panel this week where we presented to Chartered Accountants (670 of them), across Australia and New Zealand.
+It's encouraging to see growing interest from professional advisors, keen to incorporate the topic of philanthropy as part of wider and more holistic advising services.

 Why is the topic of philanthropy so important in professional advising?